 The true and fundamental understanding of basic mathematical concepts such as counting, place value and number bonds is the critical step to becoming a competent mathematician.
 In time, children also need to have a secure knowledge of mental maths including times tables.
-Regular exposure to, and manipulation of, numbers in all contexts both in school and at home (for example when walking to school or in the car) is very helpful to strengthen and consolidate knowledge as well as to boost confidence.
+Regular exposure to, and manipulation of, numbers in all contexts both in school and at home (e.g. when walking to school or in the car) is very helpful to strengthen and consolidate knowledge as well as to boost confidence.
 These facts and skills are the building blocks for mathematical development; daily practice will ensure that your child has the strongest possible foundations.
-We strongly feel that the most beneficial way for children to consolidate the maths learnt at school is by regular and repeated mental maths practice at home.
-Falkner House does not feel that Kumon is of value.
-On the other hand, use of Numicon (practical maths equipment) can be very helpful.
-There are also some good times table apps; Squeebles, Ten Minutes a Day and Monty's Quest for example, which can be useful in Year 3.
+We believe that the most beneficial way for children to consolidate the maths learnt at school is by regular and repeated mental maths practice at home; use of Numicon (practical maths equipment) can be very helpful.
+There are also some good times table apps which can be useful in Year 3 e.g Squeebles, Ten Minutes a Day and Monty's Quest.